hoasung01/vietnam_address/README.md

 ```

 ### Data Structure
-The data for the provinces, districts, and wards is organized in a directory structure based on the location (province/city).
-The default data path is Gem.loaded_specs['vietnam_address'].gem_dir + '/data', but it can be customized using the configuration.
+The data for the provinces, districts, and wards is organized in a directory structure based on the location `(province/city)`.
+The default data path is `Gem.loaded_specs['vietnam_address'].gem_dir + '/data'`, but it can be customized using the configuration.

 ```
 data